Modern slavery statement

 Our mandatory compliance certification process, launched every year in January, requires all Rotork employees and contractors to confirm that they have adhered to our Code of Conduct and Compliance policies during the preceding year (including our Modern Slavery Policy), and have completed all mandatory training.

 Our standard contract terms require our suppliers to adhere to our Supplier Code of Conduct.
-The Code sets out our zero tolerance policy on compulsory or forced labour, or any other form of slavery or servitude.
+The Code sets out our zero-tolerance policy on compulsory or forced labour, or any other form of slavery or servitude.
 It requires our suppliers to meet minimum standards in relation to human rights, anti-bribery and corruption, employment practices, health and safety and the environment.
 Our suppliers are periodically asked to review and confirm compliance with the Code and their responses verified as part of our audit programme (described below).
 The Code also sets out our expectation that suppliers will work diligently to ensure that their own supply chains meet similar standards.

 Assessment and management of Modern Slavery Risk